A trial comparing 2 ways of taking sunitinib or pazopanib for advanced kidney cancer (STAR)

 Phase 2/3

-This trial is comparing taking sunitinib (also known as Sutent) or pazopanib (also known as Votrient) continuously with having planned treatment breaks.
-It is for people with advanced kidney cancer.
+This trial compared taking sunitinib or pazopanib continuously with having planned breaks in treatment.
+It was for people with advanced renal cell cancer.

 More about this trial